Our Two Favourite Natural Immune Boosters

 Buddhists believe that meditation is a means of transforming the mind - learning to understand our unique cognitive patterns and behaviours, and ways in which to cultivate a higher, more positive state of being.

-The practise is closely linked to assisting our general wellbeing.
+The practice is closely linked to assisting our general wellbeing.
 However, as is the case for so many things that go on in our brains, science doesn’t quite know how meditation can have the positive impact it does, it has only shown that it does!

 How does it link to our immune system?